WindowsLogic-Productions/M0rningStar/README.md

 5 PM today
 ```
 ### Commands & Shortcuts
 Commands are prefixed with a slash (`/`).
-Since LilithPort 1.0.9, keyboard shortcuts make it easy to toggle different settings without touching the menu bar.
+Since MorningStar 1.0.9, keyboard shortcuts make it easy to toggle different settings without touching the menu bar.

 You can use `/help` to view an up-to-date list of commands and shortcuts.